Secrets to a Balanced Budget

 When you live paycheck to paycheck your income barely fits all of your expenses.
 In order to create balance, you’ll need to check your income-to-expense ratio.

-Divide your total monthly income by your total monthly expenses.
-If the ratio is less than 1, it means you spend more than you make and your financial house may fall behind because it’s too big for its foundation.
-In most cases, you want to achieve a ratio of 1.25 or greater.
-This means you spend less than 75% of your income, which leaves 25% of your income as free cash flow in your budget.
+Divide your total monthly expenses by your total monthly income.
+Your ratio should be less than 1, indicating that you spend less than you earn.
+Ideally, your ratio should be point-seven-five or less.
+This means that you spend less than 75% of your income, which leaves 25% of your income as free cash flow in your budget.

 This is beneficial because unexpected expenses always seem to show up.
 When a large expense arrives unannounced, it has the potential to throw your financial house out of balance.
 But free cash flow and savings help you accommodate unexpected expenses easily.
 That way, you don’t have to invite credit card debt in for unexpected costs, because credit card debt shouldn’t be a welcome solution to address budget challenges.